 How to buy Metals X (MLX) shares

 Metals X Limited is a copper business based in Australia.
-Metals X shares (MLX) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Metals X shares (MLX) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Metals X has a trailing 12-month revenue of around $155.5 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Metals X